First-Year Writing Seminar

 The First-Year Writing Seminar introduces students to the Whittier College Writing Program.

-These seminars—themed courses designed by faculty from all disciplines—delve into challenging intellectual questions which freshmen explore in class discussions and in essays.
+These seminars—themed courses designed by faculty from all disciplines—delve into challenging intellectual questions which first-year students explore in class discussions and in essays.
 Composition instruction emphasizes writing as a process involving the constructive critical collaboration of author, the author's peers, and the instructor.
 Seminar size is limited to 15 students and differ in content each year.
 Each seminar is a 3-credit course, and is taken for a letter grade.

 Program Objectives

-3. Students are also introduced to research-based writing, writing under time pressure, and correct mechanics of language.
+3. Are introduced to research-based writing, writing under time pressure, and correct mechanics of language.
+Extensive revision is also emphasized as integral to the writing process.

-9. The student develops a habit of revision.
+8. Develop a habit of revision.

-10. The student writes a final analytical paper of more substantial length supported by research.
+9. Write a final analytical paper of more substantial length supported by research.

 Writing Across the Curriculum